atbcb/usab-uswds/news/_posts/2024-05-15-u-s-access-board-holds-signing-of-artificial-intelligence-memorandum-of-understanding-with-disability-and-technology-partners.md

   accessibility, the Access Board was tasked with several actions in the Executive Order on the Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence.
-The U.S. Access Board signed a Memorandum of Understanding (MOU) today . . .
+The U.S. Access Board signed a Memorandum of Understanding (MOU) . . .
-image: /images/uploads/signing-of-mou.jpg
+image: /images/uploads/signing-of-mou-with-border.jpg
 image_alt_text: Access Board Executive Director Sachin Pavithran, President and CEO of AAPD Maria Town, and President and CEO of CDT Alexandra Reeve Givens sign the MOU.
 They sit at a table with a blue tablecloth that has the Access